luisarizmendi/openshift-edge-demos/demos/ztp/doc/02-gitops.md

 ## Demo Steps

+### 1. Create the Pull-Secret and BMC Secrets

+First, create the BMC secret:

+1. Access your OpenShift console in the Hub cluster.
+2. Click the `+` button to add resources.
+3. Paste the content from the [00-gitops-bmc-secret.yaml](../demo-manifests/01-gitops/00-gitops-bmc-secret.yaml) file.

+Next, create a secret for your pull-secret token in the OpenShift cluster namespace:

+1. Access your OpenShift console in the Hub cluster.
+2. Click the `+` button to add resources.
+3. Paste the content from the [01-gitops-pull-secret.yaml](../demo-manifests/01-gitops/01-gitops-pull-secret.yaml) file.

+> **NOTE:**
+> This pull-secret file was created during the demo preparation phase.

-### 1. Create the Bootstrap ArgoCD Application Object
+### 2. Create the Bootstrap ArgoCD Application Object

-ArgoCD will handle the creation of all required objects.
+ArgoCD will handle the creation of all required remaining objects.
 To create the ArgoCD Application, follow these steps:

 1. Access your OpenShift console in the Hub cluster.
 2. Click the `+` button to add resources.
-3. Paste the content from the [00-argocd-app.yaml](../demo-manifests/01-gitops/00-argocd-app.yaml) file.
+3. Paste the content from the [02-argocd-app.yaml](../demo-manifests/01-gitops/02-argocd-app.yaml) file.

 Once the object is created, you can demonstrate the following: